Skip to Content

 I do have a personal stake in these playoffs: I want the Phillies to win, and I want Shohei Ohtani to succeed personally and professionally.
 But—and this is one of the least unique experiences in sports—I almost wish I didn't.
 If the Phillies lose, it can destroy my mood for the next 24 hours; I am spending the lead-up to the playoffs in abject fear that Ohtani will catch the Dodgers' playoff underperformance bug.

 There is an alternative.
 Not to brag, but both the Phillies and Shohei Ohtani are going directly to the Division Series.
 This means that until this weekend, I am temporarily free from the tyranny of deep, possibly unhealthy emotional attachments.
-I had a classic little "I just hope both teams lose" mini-series on Monday; and on Tuesday and Wednesday I'll be guaranteed to have baseball on from 2:30 p.m. to 10:00 p.m. with little concern about my own investment.
+I had a classic little "I just hope both teams lose" mini-series on Monday; on Tuesday and Wednesday, I'll be guaranteed to have baseball on from 2:30 p.m. to 10:00 p.m. with little concern about my own investment.

 My clearest rooting interest is with the Tigers-Astros series, which I will spend cheering for my coworkers' wonderful cats and AL Triple Crown winner Tarik Skubal.
 After that, it gets distinctly fuzzier.
 The Royals have Bobby Witt Jr., who I hope will do some cool things.
 The Orioles have a whole suite of crazy-ass white boys including, most importantly, a switch-hitting catcher, which is one of the best buzzphrases in baseball.
 The Brewers have taken in my beautiful Rhys Hoskins, who has many defining features like being pro-union and despising the Mets.

 I don't have anything much to look forward to with the Padres, but that's fine too.
 Even if the Phillies go to the World Series—I am not jinxing anything, and even if I were, I don't believe in jinxes—I will miss the early stretches of the postseason, when games just seem to be on all the time.
 No waiting through empty baseball-less days only for one game the next day.
-It's the same operation as NFL Sundays or tennis tournaments in kind timezones: a series of more or less neutral-value games whose primary merits are their existence, that you can watch until your brain blurs.
+It's the same operation as NFL Sundays or tennis tournaments in kind time zones: a series of more or less neutral-value games whose primary merits are their existence, that you can watch until your brain blurs.
 No thoughts, just baseball. - Kathryn Xu

 If you liked this blog, please share it!
 Your referrals help Defector reach new readers, and those new readers always get a few free blogs before encountering our paywall.